viniciusavieira/swipeJsListener/README.md

 A small class to listen swipe events and invoke callbacks to them

 Usage:

+You can download the js and include in your builder.

 ```
 config = () => {
   this.swipeListener = new SwipeListener();